Geography of a process plant

 Fig. Pressure gauge

-No matter how much we try, the twin enemies of our steam system – air and condensate – will be present in our system in some degree.
+Traps No matter how much we try, the twin enemies of our steam system – air and condensate – will be present in our system in some degree.
 Steam traps are used to drain condensate and air from steam lines and heat transfer units, and are a must on everyequipment to prevent air and water related problems.

-We use a simple Bourdon tube type pressure gauge.
+Pressure Gauges (PG) We use a simple Bourdon tube type pressure gauge.
 It is a tube, one end sealed and the other is open from which the gas or liquid enters.
 This causes a distortion in the tube proportional to the pressure of the process.

 Our dial is normally 150 mm in diameter and, is marked to indicate the normal working pressure and the maximum permissible working pressure / design pressure.

 Pressure gauges are connected to the steam space in the PRS and usually have a ring type siphon tube which fills with condensed steam and protects the dial mechanism from high temperatures.
-All ARI Steamline PRS's, for example are fitted with two pressure gauges.
+All ARI India PRS's, for example are fitted with two pressure gauges.
 The inlet PG helps the boiler operator to visually monitor the inlet pressure, to check if the steam is being supplied at the correct pressure.
 The outlet PG is used by him for setting and monitoring the outlet pressure by looking at the gauge, if required.
 We also fit a pressure gauge to our flash vessels to see at what pressure flash steam is being generated.

 Pressure sensors